Sunday Package

 Giving

 Your faithful support is always appreciated.
-We encourage our community to participate in worship this way: "give something, give regularly".
+We encourage our community to participate in worship this way: "Give something, give regularly".
 It's quick and secure to give online through Pushpay.
 If you prefer to mail a check, send it to us at 330 SW Murray Blvd, Beaverton, OR 97005.
 For gifts of stocks, IRAs, or other creative methods, please contact Patty, Finance Manager.

 Give Through PushPay